egorseliunin/streamlit_moving-object/README.md

-# streamlit_moving-object
+# Interactive animation of a moving object
-An interactive animation with a moving  object on a 2D plane
+An interactive animation with a moving object on a 2D plane using streamlit